renovate-bot/ghiscoding-_-native-copyfiles/README.md

 The library is similar to the [copyfiles](https://www.npmjs.com/package/copyfiles) package, it is however written with more native NodeJS APIs and less dependencies.
 The package options are exactly the same (except for `--soft` which is not implemented).

-> There is 1 major difference though, any options must be provided at the end of the command as a suffix (the original project had them as prefix)
+> There is 1 major difference though, any options must be provided after the command as a suffix (the original project had them as prefix)

 ### Install